cs-wwu/srg-elvis-public/sim/benchmarking/readme.md

 Which also corresponds to the inputted machine count but may be caltulated to be a different value if a machine sends mutliple messages or something of that variety.

 ## New Fields
 New fields are easy to add if you want to add a new string identifier.
 Simply open the `benchmarking.py` file and find the `create_and_run_sims` function.
-In there there is an if statemate allowing for more fields to be added.
+In there, there is an if statement allowing for more fields to be added.